flame-engine/flame/doc/components.md

   this.bg = ParallaxComponent(images);
 ```

-This creates a static background, if your want it to move you have to set the named optional parameters `baseSpeed` and `layerDelta`.
+This creates a static background, if you want it to move you have to set the named optional parameters `baseSpeed` and `layerDelta`.
 For example if you want to move your background images along the X-axis and have the images further away you would do the following:

 ```dart
   this.bg = ParallaxComponent(images, baseSpeed: Offset(50, 0), layerDelta: Offset(20, 0));